The Deep Dive, Getting to the Bottom of Daylight Saving Time

 ---|---|---|---|---|

-Delay | Current DST | Permanent Standard Time or Short DST | Difference | Additional Dark Days |
+Delay | Current DST | Permanent Standard Time or a Short DST | Difference | Additional Needlessly Dark Mornings |

 0 | 29% | 17% | 12% | 43 |